November 30, 2023 · Jeremy Razook

 Let’s take a look at an example.

-- Create a Google Alert for “The best time to visit Myrtle Beach”.
+- Create a Google Alert for “best time to visit myrtle beach”.

 - Use quotations around the query if you want an exact match.

 - Choose language, region, how often and how many results you want.

 When a Google Alert comes to your inbox you can reach out to the author and explain that you have some supporting content on The Best Time To Visit Myrtle Beach, and suggest they link to it.

 You may need to give them a reason to link to your content.
 Maybe you have some infographics or images in your content covering topics such as weather patterns, specific events happening during certain times of the year, or occupancy statistics that their content does not cover.
 You will need to figure out a reason why your content would be a good support piece.

 This is a very basic example of finding related content, but you can replace “The Best Time To Visit Myrtle Beach” with actual content you have created.
 The point here is to find other forms of content that are very similar to your content, and offer your content as an addition to what they already have.